Samoreilly/java-damero/README.md

 ### Auto Configuration Not Working

 If beans are not found, check that custom.kafka.auto-config.enabled is not set to false in your application properties.
+Also verify that your application is scanning the correct package for Spring components.

 ## Contributing

-This project is in active development and I welcome collaborators.
-If you are interested in contributing, please feel free to submit issues and pull requests.
+This project is in active development and contributions are welcome.
+If you are interested in contributing, please submit issues and pull requests.
 The library is designed to be user friendly and contributions that improve ease of use are especially welcome.

 Areas where contributions would be valuable:

-Additional messaging platform support beyond Kafka
+- Additional messaging platform support beyond Kafka

-Performance improvements and optimizations
+- Performance improvements and optimizations

-Enhanced documentation and examples
+- Enhanced documentation and examples

-Additional retry strategies and delay methods
+- Additional retry strategies and delay methods

-Better error handling and recovery mechanisms
+- Better error handling and recovery mechanisms

-Production readiness improvements
+- Production readiness improvements